Vietnam.vn - Nền tảng quảng bá Việt Nam

 Food intolerance

-People with food intolerances or sensitivities will face the problem of gas buildup in their intestines.
-Their intestines cannot break down certain foods, usually because they do not have the enzymes to digest that food.
+People with food intolerances or sensitivities face the problem of gas buildup in their intestines.
+Their intestines cannot break down certain foods, usually because they do not have the enzymes to digest them.

-As a result, they are more likely to experience bloating when eating certain foods.
-For example, people with gluten intolerance have difficulty digesting gluten, a protein found in grains such as wheat and barley.
+As a result, they are more likely to experience gas when eating certain foods.
+For example, people with gluten intolerance find it difficult to digest gluten, a protein found in grains such as wheat and barley.

 Another intolerance is lactose intolerance.
-This is caused by the body not producing or producing enough of the enzyme that breaks down lactose.
+This is when the body does not produce or produces only small amounts of the enzyme that breaks down lactose.

 4 vấn đề sức khỏe bộc lộ qua việc đánh rắm - Ảnh 2.